JerryHnuPKUPH/1000RA/README.md

 **A /qc folder saved QC data from MultiQC and FastQC**
 - /qc/multiqc_report.zip

-**The zip file for "multiqc_report.html", readers with interest should uzip this file to read the QC report of all sequences.**
+**The zip file for "multiqc_report.html".
+Readers with interest should uzip this file to read the QC report of all sequences**
 - /qc/multiqc_report_data

 **In the /qc folder, there is a /multiqc_report_data folder containing source data of "multiqc_report.html", including multiqc_fastqc.txt, multiqc_general_stats.txt, multiqc_sources.txt**